8. Appendix

 • separate taps are provided for both children's water play activities and facility gardening/maintenance

-• hose taps for children's play activities are:
+• hose taps for children's play activities must be:

 • provided at multiple points